 It is from the remote regions of Kathmandu (which is famous for Newars cuisine) or the Thamel areas.

-- 21 Most Popular Bangkok Street Foods Not To Miss In 2022
+- 30+ Most Popular Hong Kong Street Food To Try In 2023

 To make a portion of Dhido, they use several basic components like millet (with water and salt), cornmeal, buckwheat flour to pair with pickled/fermented greens leafy veggies.